New Results on Generalization of Jordan centralizers over matrix rings: Introduction

-It can be easily proved that every left centralizer over a ring is a Jordan left centralizer.
-But converse is not true in general (Example \ref{ex2.1}).
-In the past years, it was seen that Jordan left centralizer over some rings become left centralizer.
-In 1992, Bre\v{s}ar and Zalar \cite{brevsar1992structure} proved that every Jordan left (right) centralizer over prime rings of characteristic not 2 is a left (right) centralizer.
-Meantime Zalar proved the same result for semiprime rings \cite{zalar1991centralizers}.
-Motivated by the above result of Zalar, we show every Jordan left (right) centralizer over any matrix ring is a left (right) centralizer (Theorem \ref{theorem 1}).
-The importance of the work is that there are many matrix rings which are not semiprime rings (Example \ref{ex2.9}).

-It was mentioned in Theorem 2.3.2 of \cite{beidar1995rings}, that every two-sided centralizer $T$ over a semiprime ring $R$ with extended centroid $C$ is of the form $T(x)=\lambda x$, for all $x\in R$ and for some $\lambda \in C$.
-We prove that every two-sided centralizer over matrix ring is of the same form (Lemma \ref{mnr1}).
-Also, Theorem \ref{theorem 2} is inspired from a result related to $(m,n)$-Jordan centralizer.

-In 1999 \cite{vukman1999identity}, Vukman proved that every additive mapping $T$ over $2$-torsion free semiprime ring $R$ satisfying $2T(x^2) = T(x)x + xT(x)$ for all $x \in R$, is a two-sided centralizer.
-Under the same condition, we prove the result for matrix ring over a $2$-torsion free ring (Theorem \ref{thm2.3}).
-If the underlying ring is $2$-torsion, then it is not true (Example \ref{rem1}).
-Clearly, Theorem \ref{thm2.4} is a generalization of Theorem \ref{thm2.3}.
+We can easily see that every left centralizer over a ring is a Jordan left centralizer, but the converse need not be valid (Example \ref{ex2.1}).
+In 1952, Wendel \cite{wendel1952left}, introduced left centralizer over complex group algebra.
+After that, Johnson \cite{johnson1964introduction} formally introduced left (right) centralizer over an associative semi-group in 1964.
+Jordan left centralizer over some rings to be the left centralizer was seen in the past few years by researchers.
+Interestingly, every left centralizer over a ring is a Jordan left centralizer, but the converse need not be true.
+Later, in 1992, Bre\v{s}ar and Zalar \cite{brevsar1992structure} proved any Jordan left (right) centralizer over prime rings of characteristic not equal to two is a left (right) centralizer.
+Also, Zalar proved the same result for semiprime rings \cite{zalar1991centralizers}.
+Motivated by the above result of Zalar, we show every Jordan left (right) centralizer over any matrix ring is a left (right) centralizer.
+The importance of the work is that many matrix rings are not semiprime rings.
+Further, {\cite[Theorem 2.3.2]{beidar1995rings}} motivates to prove that every two-sided centralizer over matrix ring is of a particular form.
+In 2008 and 2010, Vukman \cite{vukman2008m,vukman2010m}, introduced $(m, n)$-Jordan derivation and $(m,n)$-Jordan centralizer, respectively.
+Few more works on $(m, n)$-Jordan derivation and $(m,n)$-Jordan centralizer are available in \cite{fovsner2013note,ali2014generalized,ghosh2019new}.
+On the other hand, in 1999, Vukman \cite{vukman1999identity} proved that any additive map $T$ over $2$-torsion-free semiprime ring $R$ with the condition $2T(x^2) = T(x)x + xT(x)$ for all $x \in R$, becomes a two-sided centralizer.
+Under the same condition, we prove the result for the matrix ring over any $ 2$-torsion free ring.
+In 2001, Vukman \cite{vukman2001centralizers} proved that an additive map $T$ on a $2$-torsion free semiprime ring $R$ with $T(xyx)=xT(y)x$, for all $x,y\in R$, becomes a two-sided centralizer.
+We prove the same result for matrix ring $M_r(R)$ ($r\geq 2$ is an integer) over an arbitrary ring $R$.
+Again, in 2003, Vukman and Ulbl \cite{vukman2003centralizers} proved that an additive map $T$ on a $2$-torsion free semiprime ring $R$ with $2T(xyx) = T(x)yx + xyT(x)$, for all $x,y\in R$, becomes a two-sided centralizer.
+We prove the result for matrix ring $M_r(R)$ over the ring $R$.
+In the same year, Vukman and Ulbl \cite{vukman2003equation} proved that an additive map $T$ on a $2$-torsion free semiprime ring $R$ with $3T(xyx) = T(x)yx+xT(y)x+xyT(x)$, for all $x,y\in R$, becomes a two-sided centralizer.
+We prove the result for matrix ring $M_r(R)$ over $2$-torsion free ring $R$.
+Note that the result is not true for $2$-torsion rings.\\